normen/homebridge-bravia/README.md

 - Install this plugin (e.g. using `npm install -g homebridge-bravia`)
 - Configure the plugin settings through config.json or web UI (see below for the options)
 - Turn on the TV
-- Set "Remote start" to ON in your TV Settings->Network->Remote Start
+- Set "Remote start" to ON in your TV Settings->Network->Remote Start (not required)
 - Restart Homebridge
 - The TV will display a PIN
 - Enter the PIN at `http://homebridge.local:8999`